DarkMaff00/PythonProjects/README.md

     (Upgraded version of 14.QuizGame by GUI and fetching questions from TriviaDB)
 30. Rain Alert Notifier (Twilio, requests packages)
     (It checks for rain in next 12 hours using OWM Api and sends you alert SMS using Twilio)
+31. Stock Share Change Alert (Twilio, requests packages)
+    (Checks difference between 2 days closure prices and if difference is bigger than 5% send you SMS alert with most popular news about share creator).